In addition to these awards, students can contact the Office of Fellowships regarding internal and external fellowships, grants, and scholarships.

 Many students find a qualified African tutor in the Chicago area, but others have taken these grants to Africa for individual study; on one of the Fulbright-Hays Language Group Projects Abroad (GPAs); to the Summer Cooperative African Language Institute (SCALI); on one of the Title VI NRC campuses; or even to Europe (e.g. study of African Portuguese in an institution in Lisbon for fieldwork in Cape Verde).
 In the Chicago area, the grant normally supports 20 weeks of language study, three hours a week ($25/hour).

 Applications are accepted on a rolling basis.
-Applications must include the following for successful submission:
+Applications must be submitted as a single PDF document and nclude the following for successful submission:

 - letter that states their research plans, justifies the need for language training, and describes how the training will be completed;